cilginc/cilginc.github.io/_posts/2025-07-04-TryHackMe-Smol.md

 Nmap done: 1 IP address (1 host up) scanned in 42.22 seconds
 ```

-Lets go to the web page.
-This redirects me to `www.smol.thm` lets add this to `/etc/hosts` file
+Our scan reveals two open ports: SSH (22) and HTTP (80).
+The HTTP title gives us a crucial clue: `Did not follow redirect to http://www.smol.thm`.
+This means we need to update our `/etc/hosts` file to resolve this domain name to the machine's IP address.

+Let's point our browser to `http://www.smol.thm` and see what we get.

 ![Desktop View](/assets/img/2025-07-04-TryHackMe-Smol/photo1.png){: width="972" height="589" }

-You can see that wordpress site is open.
-Maybe we can try to get into admin account.
-But firstly try fuzzing with `gobuster`
+A wild WordPress site appears!
+Before we start poking around the admin panel, let's do some directory fuzzing with `gobuster` to map out the site's structure.

 ```bash
 ❯ gobuster dir -w common.txt -u http://www.smol.thm/ -x md,js,html,php,py,css,txt,bak -t 30